mariyagd/minishell/README.md

         OUTPUT:

         ```c
-        // should not create the file
+        // if ctrl +c -> should not create the file
+        // else if ctrl + d -> creates the file
         ```

 - REDIRECTIONS